-Government guidance says schools should provide up to the first £6,000 (on top of the AWPU) of additional or different support for those children who need it, including those with an Education, Health and Care plan (or a Statement of Special Educational Need).
+Government guidance says schools should provide up to the first £6,000 (on top of the AWPU) of additional or different support for those children who need it, including those with an Education, Health and Care (EHC) plan.
 This does not mean that the school will spend £6,000 on every child with SEN. Sometimes schools use funds to help groups of children.
 Some children will need less help - and some children may need more.